 So what we are left with are the three trading-day players: Bloomberg, Fox and CNBC (all of which simulcast on radio).
 While CNBC may have the highest ratings of the three, it is clearly the most objectionable.
-During the day, long-time NYSE floor reporter Bob Pisani and volatile Rick Santelli reporting from the CBOE are the only pair worth listening to.
+During the day, long-time NYSE floor reporter Bob Pisani and volatile Rick Santelli reporting from the CBOE on fixed income and interest rates are the only pair worth listening to.
 CNBC is a fixture in most financial workplaces, the only positive being that the sound is muted.
-Fox Business News, in my opinion, is a better choice of the two and has been the recipient of a number of defections from CNBC, including Neil Cavuto, Liz Claman, Melisa Francis and most recently Maria Bartiromo.
+Fox Business News, in my opinion, is a better choice of the two and has been the recipient of a number of defections from CNBC, including Neil Cavuto and more recently Maria Bartiromo.
 Lou Dobbs joined Fox in 2010 after a long run at CNN.
-The Fox troupe is more focused and intellectual than those on CNBC, and let their guests finish a sentence.
+The Fox troupe is more focused and intellectual than those on CNBC, and their guests are allowed to finish a sentence.
 Bloomberg, however, is the clear winner for daily fodder.
 Of the three broadcasts, Bloomberg TV, a unit of Bloomberg LP, has the most academic programming and is more focused on news than daily hype.
 I have it pre-set on my car radio; available on various AM and FM stations nationwide and on SiriusXM channel 119.

 From what I have read, the ratings for CNBC and Fox Business tend to follow market volatility.
 That is when the markets move more viewers tune in.
 To me, that says volumes about the program content and the audiences they attract.
 Personally, I avoid these two during the day as the relentless posturing by the anchors and guests are way too emotionally charged.
 Which leads me to the Doppler Effect: The sound that is made that is higher during the approach, identical at the instant of passing by and lower during the decline.
 Listen.
 It is reminiscent of the sound bites on some of these decibel burning channels: Get the viewer’s attention; hold if for a while and then fade away forever without any lasting value.
 Stock market news shouldn’t be about theater, but rather intelligent dialogue and substantive information.
 But noise is unfortunately equated with entertainment that hikes ratings, which in turn brings in big profits – for the broadcasters, not necessarily the viewers.
 My advice, concentrate on news articles from The Wall Street Journal or Barron’s; online through news agencies such as Reuters, Dow Jones and MarketWatch available on the “news” tab of your brokerage account’s website; or directly from online sites such as Bloomberg.com, Google Finance or Yahoo!
 Finance.
 Also, check out my “Resources” page under the “Categories” dropdown box.
 If you need that daily dose of streaming news and stock ticker data, stay with Bloomberg TV.
 But at all costs, avoid the noise and keep your trading emotions in check.